Radeh/golang/README.md

 ## Test

 This is more text.

-For now this is a web crawler.
+For now this is a web crawler but it doesn't work that well.